jfishe/Richland_prefab_2br/Electrical.md

 8. Remove drain for washer and seal drain vent.
 Drain vents into attic, so could be sealed from above.
 Patching may not be required as the pantry cabinet will likely cover the damage.
 9. Check/update refrigerator outlet.
-Note refrigerator wall is being move closer to front door, so outlet will require re-wriring.
+Note refrigerator wall is being moved closer to front door, so outlet will require re-wiring.
-10. Add outlet for TV on wall outside refrigerator cubicle.
-11. Remove existing stove power and relocate to new location.
+10. Remove existing stove power and relocate to new location.

 ## Living Room